Phelps and Gorham Purchase: Area boundaries

 Map showing location of the Triangle Tract, the Morris Reserve, the Mill Yard Tract, and the Preemption Line.

-After the Revolutionary War ended, the Iroquois chiefs had been assured by the US government in the 1784 Fort Stanwix treaty that their lands would remain theirs unless the Indians made new cessions—as a result of regular councils duly convened and conducted according to tribal custom.
+After the Revolutionary War ended, the Haudenosaunee chiefs had been assured by the US government in the 1784 Fort Stanwix treaty that their lands would remain theirs unless the Indians made new cessions—as a result of regular councils duly convened and conducted according to tribal custom.
 The eastern boundary was defined by a Preemption Line, which was anchored on the south at the 82nd milestone on the New York-Pennsylvania boundary line and on the north by Lake Ontario.
 The treaties gave Massachusetts the right to buy from the Native Americans and resell all territory west of the Preemption Line, while New York State retained the right to govern that territory.
 New York State would add to its territory all land east of the Preemption Line.

 The Fort Stanwix Treaty and earlier treaties established the approximate western boundary, but a survey was required to establish the exact line.
 Phelps believed that the line ran through Seneca Lake and included the former Cayuga settlement of Kandesaga, present-day Geneva, New York.
 He planned to make Geneva the headquarters and location of the land sales office.
 He hired Col. Hugh Maxwell, a man of high reputation, to perform the survey.
 During his original survey for Phelps and Gorham, Maxwell was assisted by Augustus Porter and other surveyors.

 Maxwell and his assistants started a preliminary survey on June 13, 1788, from the 82-mile stone on the Pennsylvania Line.
 The trial survey reached Seneca Lake.
 The actual survey was started on July 25, 1788, and when the surveyors reached the area of Kandesaga, the line was fixed west of Seneca Lake and Kandesaga, which survived as a key town in the region.
 Oliver Phelps was extremely upset when he learned that the survey did not include Seneca Lake or the Indian village.
 He wrote a letter to Col. William Walker, the local agent responsible for the survey, and requested that they survey be redone in that area.
 For unknown reasons, it was not completed.

 On the west, the survey ran north from the Pennsylvania border to the confluence of Canaseraga Creek and the Genesee River.
 The survey line followed the river to a point 2 mi north of Canawagus Village, and then due west 12 mi distant from the westernmost bend, and then due north to the shore of Lake Ontario.
 Maxwell divided the land into ranges 6 mi wide from north to south.
 Maxwell's work later became known as "The First Survey."